awsdocs/amazon-s3-developer-guide/doc_source/website-hosting-cloudfront-walkthrough.md

 1. Choose the logging bucket for your website\.

-1. To see the log files that are stored in the `cdn` or `root` folder, choose `cdn` or `root`\.
+1. Choose the CloudFront logs folder\.

-1. Open Amazon S3 log files, which are text files, in a browser\.
-Download the \.gzip files written by CloudFront before opening them\.
+1. Download the `.gzip` files written by CloudFront before opening them\.

+   If you created your website only as a learning exercise, you can delete the resources that you allocated so that you no longer accrue charges\.
+To do so, see [Cleaning Up Your Example Resources](getting-started-cleanup.md)\.
+After you delete your AWS resources, your website is no longer available\.